Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Lipatov's spin chain

-Following a similarity transformation to the standard quantum mechanical representation, the spin $s = 0$ model can be mapped to the spin $s =-1$ XXX Heisenberg chain, which can be solved exactly using the algebraic Bethe Ansatz method~\cite{Tarasov:1983cj}.
+However, the spin $s = 0$ model does not admit a nontrivial highest weight (vacuum) state , which obstructs the direct application of the Bethe Ansatz.
+By performing an appropriate similarity transformation to the standard quantum mechanical representation, the spin $s = 0$ model can be mapped to the spin $s =-1$ XXX Heisenberg chain, which can be solved exactly using the algebraic Bethe Ansatz method~\cite{Tarasov:1983cj}.
 The Bethe equations for the eigenvalues take the standard form, and the resulting energy eigenvalues are real and symmetric.
 This establishes a precise correspondence between high-energy QCD and the integrable spin system.

 The fundamental monodromy matrix is constructed as the ordered product of fundamental Lax operators $L^{(s,s)}_{f,k}(\lambda)=R^{(s,s)}_{f,k}(\lambda)$ along the lattice ~\cite{Tarasov:1983cj,korepin1993quantuminversescatteringmethod},